Flash Flood Warning issued for Grant by NWS - NewsBreak

 Flash Flood Warning issued for Grant by NWS

-Effective: 2021-08-03 17:12:00 MDT Expires: 2021-08-03 19:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-03 15:49:00 MDT Expires: 2021-08-03 19:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Excessive runoff from heavy rainfall will cause flooding of small creeks and streams, country roads, farmland, and other low lying spots.
 In hilly terrain there are numerous of low water crossings which are potentially dangerous in heavy rain.
 Do not attempt to cross flooded roads.
 Find an alternate route.
-Target Area: Grant The National Weather Service in El Paso Tx/Santa Teresa has issued a * Flash Flood Warning for Northern Grant County in southwestern New Mexico * Until 715 PM MDT. * At 512 PM MDT, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
+Target Area: Grant The National Weather Service in El Paso Tx/Santa Teresa has issued a * Flash Flood Warning for East Central Grant County in southwestern New Mexico * Until 700 PM MDT. * At 349 PM MDT, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
 Between 1 and 2 inches of rain have fallen.
-Additional rainfall amounts up to 1 inch are possible in the warned area.
 Flash flooding is ongoing or expected to begin shortly.
 HAZARD...Flash flooding caused by thunderstorms.
 SOURCE...Radar.
-IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas. * Some locations that will experience flash flooding include mainly rural areas of Northern Grant County FLASH FLOOD...RADAR INDICATEDalerts.weather.gov
+IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas. * Some locations that will experience flash flooding include San Juan.
+FLASH FLOOD...RADAR INDICATEDalerts.weather.gov

 Comments / 0